tfarras/nodejs-deploy/README.md

 - `docker run` - runs the container itself
 - `-p 8080:8080` - specifies that we need to bind exposed from the container port (`8080`) with the local port of the machine(droplet).
-- `-d` - flag is used to run container in dettached mode
+- `-d` - flag is used to run container in detached mode
-- `--restart unless-stopped` - specifies that cotnainer should be restarted unless it's stopped manually.
+- `--restart unless-stopped` - specifies that container should be restarted unless it's stopped manually.
 It also will start on the machine startup.
 - `--name=${{env.CONTAINER}}` - specifies the name under which container will be started
 - `${{env.REGISTRY}}/${{env.REPO}}:latest` - specifies which image we need to run as a container